-Emily Stanback is Assistant Professor of English and the University of Southern Mississippi.
+Emily B. Stanback is Assistant Professor of English at the University of Southern Mississippi.
+Her book, The Wordsworth-Coleridge Circle and the Aesthetics of Disability, was published by Palgrave Macmillan in 2017.
 Read her response to Keats’s epistle to George Felton Mathew.

 John Strachan is Professor of English, Vice-Provost for Research and Development, and Dean of the Graduate College at Bath Spa University.
 He has written extensively in the field of romanticism, including Advertising and Satirical Culture in the Romantic Period (Cambridge, 2007) and many other essays and chapters.
 His book of poetry, Waterloo: The Field of Blood, came out in 2015, in time for the battle’s bicentenary.
 Read his poetic response to Keats’s 10 May 1817 letter to Leigh Hunt.

 Michael Theune is Professor of English at Illinois Wesleyan University.
 Read his response to Keats’s epistle to George Keats, and his response to Keats’s 10/11 May 1817 letter to Haydon.